rust-lang/packed_simd/contributing.md

 ## Submitting Pull Requests

 New code is submitted to the crate using GitHub's [pull request] mechanism.
-You should first fork this repository, make your changes (preferrably in a new branch), then use GitHub's web UI to create a new PR.
+You should first fork this repository, make your changes (preferably in a new branch), then use GitHub's web UI to create a new PR.

 [pull request]: https://help.github.com/articles/about-pull-requests/